Actuarial Valuation Basics

 An actuarial valuation is an analysis performed by an actuary that compares the assets and liabilities of a pension plan.
 Actuarial valuations are necessary to assess the long-term sustainability of a defined benefit pension plan and can serve as a decision-making tool for plan sponsors.

 A defined benefit pension plan has financial commitments that will be fulfilled many years in the future.
-For example, based on our current data, new retirees are expected to receive their pension for an average of 30 years (longer than their average length of service 26.5 years), with their beneficiaries continuing to receive the benefit for an additional 4.4 years on average.
+For example, based on our current data, new retirees are expected to receive their pension for an average of 31 years (longer than their average length of service of 26.2 years), with their beneficiaries continuing to receive the benefit for an additional 4.5 years on average.
 As they will not make contributions during this period, the plan sponsors need to ensure that TRAF will have sufficient assets to make those payments as they become due.

 An actuarial valuation determines the value of all plan assets and liabilities as of a specific date.
 If the value of the plan assets exceeds the value of the liabilities at any point in time, the funded ratio will be greater than 100% and the plan will be considered to be in a “surplus” position.
 If the liabilities exceed the value of the plan assets, the funded ratio will be less than 100% and the plan is considered to be in a “deficit” position.